yangquan1982/cs523BDT/Docs/records.md

 ```
 /usr/lib/spark/bin/spark-submit --packages org.apache.spark:spark-streaming-kafka-0–8_2.11:1.6.0 ~/bdt/assignments/cs523BDT/Codes/sparkKafka.py
 ```
-There are two problems, one is package org.apache.spark:spark-streaming-kafka-0–8_2.11:1.6.0 cannot be found, manully download it, then put it down to .m2 relevent directory--acroding to the error message; the other is the Spark version lowwer than 2.1.0 doesn't support python 3.6, so I have to reinstall anaconda2.
+There are two problems, one is package org.apache.spark:spark-streaming-kafka-0–8_2.11:1.6.0 cannot be found, manually download it, then put it down to .m2 relevant directory--according to the error message; the other is the Spark version lower than 2.1.0 doesn't support python 3.6, so I have to reinstall anaconda2.

 ## Hive
-In order to easily proceed the data virtualization, we need to store the spark streaming data into hive table and then use spark sql and data frame.
+In order to easily proceed the data visualization, we need to store the spark streaming data into hive table and then use spark sql and data frame.

 ### How to config hive to use mysql
 https://dzone.com/articles/how-configure-mysql-metastore